 - 1. At least 40 per cent representation for each gender following the 2020 AGMs.
 This includes all board members elected by shareholders' meetings, (i.e. it includes CEOs who are elected to the board, but excludes employee representatives), in all Swedish listed companies.
-On 2 January 2015, the proportion of women amounted to 25.6 percent. - 2.
+On 15 June 2015, the proportion of women amounted to 29.0 per cent compared to 25.6 per cent on 2 January 2015, which is an increase of 3.4 percentage points. - 2.
 At least 35 per cent representation for each gender in larger companies following the 2017 AGMs.
 This includes all board members elected by shareholders' meetings of Swedish Large Cap companies.
-On 2 January 2 2015, the proportion of women amounted to 29.5 percent. - 3.
+On 15 June 2015, the proportion of women amounted to 33.3 per cent compared to 29.5 per cent on 2 January 2015, which is an increase of 3.8 percentage points. - 3.
 At least 30 per cent representation for each gender in smaller companies following the 2017 AGMs.
 This includes all board members elected by shareholders' meetings of Swedish Mid and Small Cap companies and Swedish companies listed on NGM Equity.
-On 2 January 2 2015, the proportion of women amounted to 23.9 percent.
+On 15 June 2015, the proportion of women amounted to 27.3 per cent compared to 23.9 per cent on 2 January 2015, which is an increase of 3.4 percentage points.